Felipe Pardo

 Édgar Felipe "Pipe" Pardo Castro (born 17 August 1990) is a Colombian professional footballer who currently plays for Alianza.'

 Club career

 Early years

 Pardo began his professional career with Atlético Huila in 2007 before being loaned out to Deportivo Cali for the first half of the 2009 season.
 He scored his first goal with Deportivo Cali against Independiente Medellín in a 3–1 league win.

 In July 2009, he was loaned out to Independiente Medellin.
+On 6 August, he scored his first goals for El Poderoso, a brace in an El Clásico Paisa victory.
 In December, he was part of the squad that won the 2009 Finalizacion tournament, and the club signed him on a three-year contract a few days after winning the title.
 In March 2013, he left the club after almost four years.

 Braga

 On 16 April 2013, Pardo joined Braga for an approximated €600,000 transfer fee signing a four-year contract.
 He completed his first season in Portugal's top flight, the Primeira Liga, with 9 goals and 5 assists in 41 appearances, establishing himself as a dependable option on the right flank of the attack.
 He finished the 2014–15 season with 35 appearances, scoring 10 goals and making 9 assists, including a brace in a 4–0 victory over Penafiel.

 Pardo was an important player for the club in their run to the 2015 Taça de Portugal final, scoring his team's second goal in the fourth round victory over Vitoria Guimaraes, followed by a winning goal over defending champions Benfica in the round of 16, and then a goal in the QF, a 7–1 victory over Os Belenenses.